Representations of quantum toroidal superalgebras and plane $\mathbf{s}$-partitions: Introduction

 \section{Introduction}

 Representations of quantum toroidal algebras occur in many areas of mathematics and mathematical physics.
-In quiver gauge theories, modules of quantum toroidal algebras provide an algebraic viewpoint of brane webs \cite{AFS}, which can be seen as the toric diagrams of Calabi-Yau threefolds \cite{LV}.
+In string theory, modules of quantum toroidal algebras provide an algebraic viewpoint of brane webs \cite{AFS}, which can be seen as the toric diagrams of Calabi-Yau threefolds \cite{LV}.
 The so-called MacMahon modules describe BPS states in terms of crystal melting, and their characters are used to compute Donaldson-Thomas invariants, \cite{LY}, \cite{ORV}, \cite{OY}, \cite{Su}.
 The quantum toroidal algebra action on the cohomology of instantons moduli space plays a key role in the AGT correspondence \cite{MO}.
 See \cite{LF} for a review on AGT correspondence.
 In the simplest examples, the Fock modules of quantum toroidal algebras are related to equivariant K-theory of Hilbert schemes \cite{FT}, \cite{SV}, Laumon spaces \cite{FFNR}, and to Macdonald theory \cite{FHHSY}, \cite{FFJMM}.

 In this paper, we study the representation theory of quantum toroidal superalgebras $\Es$ associated with the Lie superalgebra $\gl_{m|n}$ and parity $\s$, where $m\neq n$.
 These algebras have been already observed in the context of the BPS states, see \cite[Section 8.3]{LY}, \cite{Z}.
+While similar results are expected in the case of $m= n$, the appropriate definition of $\Es$ and the proof of it's properties for $m=n$ is missing at the moment.
+We plan to address this issue in a separate text.

-The superalgebras $\Es$ (with $m\neq n$) for arbitrary parity $\s$ were introduced in \cite{BM2}.
+The superalgebras $\Es$ (with $m\neq n$) for an arbitrary parity $\s=(s_1,\dots,s_{m+n})$, $s_i\in\{-1,1\}$, were introduced in \cite{BM2}.
 Fock representations of $\Es$ in the standard parity are given in \cite{BM1}.
 In contrast to \cite{BM1}, which deals with ``perpendicular" generators acting on the Fock modules by vertex operators, the present paper studies the modules via ``horizontal" generators, which act by Pieri type formulas.
 The ``horizontal" formulation is given in terms of combinatorics of partitions, plane partitions, and their supersymmetric analogs.
 This is the form used in the multiple applications mentioned above.

 Logically, we follow the path of \cite{FJMM}, where the representations of quantum toroidal algebras were constructed in the even case ($n=0$).
 Namely, we start with modules of level zero (vector and covector representations), which are easy to construct explicitly, then we use the semi-infinite wedge construction to obtain the level one (or minus one) Fock modules, and then we do the inductive limit again to build the MacMahon modules of general level.
 However, we had to make several important improvements to the constructions of \cite{FJMM} to cover the supersymmetric case.
 In particular, in the even case, our method is applicable for a larger class of modules (covering a family of modules of level $-1$ and a family of non-integrable modules of level $1$).